SuperOfficeDocs/superoffice-docs/docs/onsite/security/set-up-modsecurity.md

 ![ModSecurity][img1]

 4. ModSecurity installs for all IIS sites by default.
 This may break things so you may want to disable it in the beginning.
-This can be done in the “Configuration Editor” for each site.
+This can be done in the "Configuration Editor" for each site.

 ![configurationeditor.jpg][img2]

-Use “iisreset” to make sure changes are applied.
+Use "iisreset" to make sure changes are applied.

 ![IISReset][img3]